numbertheory/numbertheory/README.md

 - Standardizaion of Docker containers, and deployment pipelines
 - Compliance with security standards and pushing for overall security hardening of all services
 - Migration of legacy services to more modern architecture

+### Professional Interests

+- Developer Relations
+     - How can an organization foster a responsibility-first culture?
+     - What **can** automation do to drive a responsibility-first culture?
+     - What **can't** automation do to drive a responsibility-first culture?
+- Canonical Productivity Solutions
+     - What should a software engineering organization look for in productivity tool?
+     - What can we learn from git?
+     - What can we learn from the failure of wikis?

 ### Languages with most experience